Combining high-z galaxy luminosity functions with Bayesian evidence: Combining different data sets

 Here we illustrate the use of BDA, applied on toy LFs.
 Our mock LFs consist of nine points, generated by different methods of sampling a fiducial parameter combination (\S \ref{Sec:Analytic model}): \begin{itemize} \item Mock observation (A) was generated by sampling the expectation values from this model, assuming Gaussian errors with a standard deviation of 20\%, for each magnitude bin.
 The reported errors on these points also have a standard deviation of 20\%.
 Thus, the samples are consistent with the underlying model and the reported uncertainty corresponds to the true uncertainty.
 Hence, model (A) represents an accurate data set (c.f. top left panel in Fig. \ref{Fig:toy_model}). \end{itemize} \begin{itemize} \item Mock observation (B) was generated by sampling the same analytic model as (A), also taking Gaussian errors with a standard deviation of 20\%.
 However, here the reported errors are underestimated to be only 10\% (c.f. top right panel in Fig. \ref{Fig:toy_model}). \end{itemize} \begin{itemize} \item Mock observation (C) is statistically the same as (A) for the brightest six points; however, the faintest three data points are systematically offset from the underlying analytic model, showing an upturn for $M_{\rm{UV}}>-16$ of 15\%, 30\%, and 50\%, respectively.
 This observation is illustrative of an unknown systematic in the data, which cannot be captured by our model (c.f. bottom left panel in Fig. \ref{Fig:toy_model}) \end{itemize}

 We show the three mock data sets and 68\% confidence interval (C.I.) on the posteriors in the first three panels of Fig. \ref{Fig:toy_model}.
 As expected, the posteriors of data set A and B are comparable, given that they only differ in the error estimates.
 However model C prefers a much steeper LF posterior.
-This is because our model does not allow for upturns, and so the last three points steepen the LF posterior, despite the fact that the first 6 points are statistically the same as for model A.
+This is because our galaxy model (described in detail in \S 3.2) does not allow for upturns\footnote{ \cite{Mirocha2019} use an empirical model to show that {\it if} the recent EDGES claimed detection \citep{Bowman2018} was cosmological, then one would need either an upturn in the LFs or a new population of faint, transient galaxies at $z\sim20$.
+Allowing for an upturn in LFs could alter some conclusions here, and we defer it to future work.
+We point out however, that an upturn at $z\sim6$ is very contrived.
+The most plausible physical motivation of such an upturn could be ultra faint dwarfs, which get their gas through molecular hydrogen cooling (so-called minihalos).
+These form from pristine gas and could have different properties from the observed galaxies (e.g. \cite{Tumlinson2000, Schaerer2002, Yoshida2008, Xu2016b, Koh2018}), which could result in an upturn.
+However, these minihalos likely lie at fainter magnitudes than those accessible with current observations (e.g. \cite{O'Shea2015} and Qin et al. in prep).
+Moreover, minihalos are expected to disappear well before $z~6$, since they get sterilized quickly by a Lyman Werner background ( \cite{Holzbauer2012, Fialkov2013} and Mebane et al. in prep).} , and so the last three points steepen the LF posterior, despite the fact that the first 6 points are statistically the same as for model A.

 In the final panel, we show the combined LF posteriors, obtained after using the relative evidence to weight the posteriors of A, B and C (eq. \ref{Eq:BDA_combining}).
 The relative evidence from BDA is shown in the legend: 66\%, 34\%, $\rm{ 10^{-2} }$\%, for data sets A, B and C respectively.
 BDA down-weighs the posterior of data set C quite strongly, and so it does not really contribute to the combined posterior.
 This ``penalty'' is due to our {\it belief} (qualified in terms of our analytic model; see Section \ref{Sec:Analytic model}), that upturns in LFs are nonphysical.